Glaciers

 glacier-caveHave you seen flooded blocks of ice in a river?
-Glaciers are much like these ice blocks, but their size is comparable to mountains.
+Glaciers are much like these ice blocks, but their size is comparable to Mountains.

 Glaciers are large bodies of ice on a land area of the earth.
 They cover a large surface area that is about 10% of the total land area of our earth.
 They are very abundant near the south and north poles, but they are also found high on mountains e.g. the Himalayas.